 • Accommodation in twin share basis rooms or camping single tents

-• Letter of Invitation and visa support
+• Letter of Invitation and full visa support

 • Breakfast and lunch